Travel guide

 Google Maps — with downloaded offline maps

 Indispensable.
-But there's a trick few Mexicans know: you can download maps of any city to use them without internet.
-In Google Maps, search for the city (for example, "Madrid"), tap the name at the bottom, then the three dots (...) and select "Download offline map".
-It takes up between 100 and 500 MB depending on the city, but it saves your life if you run out of signal on the subway or in areas with poor coverage.
+But there's a trick few Mexicans know: you can download maps of any city to use them offline.
+In Google Maps, search for the city (e.g., "Madrid"), tap the name below, then the three dots (...), and select "Download offline map."
+It takes between 100 and 500 MB depending on the city, but it will save your life if you lose signal in the subway or in areas with poor coverage.

 If you plan to travel between European cities by train (Paris to Amsterdam, Rome to Florence, Madrid to Barcelona), Omio is the app you need.
-It compares train, bus, and flight prices in one place, and stores your tickets in the app to present them offline.
-European trains are much cheaper if you buy them weeks in advance — the same route can cost 29 EUR or 90 EUR depending on when you buy it.
+It compares prices for trains, buses, and flights in one place, and saves your tickets in the app for offline presentation.
+European trains are much cheaper if you buy them weeks in advance — the same journey can cost 29 EUR or 90 EUR depending on when you buy it.

 Google Translate — with Spanish to local languages

 In Italy, France, and the Netherlands, not everyone speaks English (contrary to what many believe), much less Spanish.
-Google Translate has a camera function that translates menus and signs in real time — you just point the camera and the app shows you the superimposed translation.
-Download the language pack (Italian, French, Dutch) offline before you leave.
+Google Translate has a camera function that translates menus and signs in real-time — you just point the camera and the app shows you the superimposed translation.
+Download the language packs (Italian, French, Dutch) offline before you leave.

-Uber works in most large European cities.
+Uber works in most major European cities.
 Bolt is a European alternative (similar to DiDi in Mexico) that is usually a bit cheaper and is available in more medium-sized cities.
-Both work just like in Mexico: you register your card, request the ride, and payment is automatic.
-You avoid the language barrier when negotiating with a taxi and know the price before getting in.
+Both work the same as in Mexico: you register your card, request a ride, and payment is automatic.
+This avoids language issues when negotiating with a taxi and you know the price before getting in.

 XE Currency — real-time euro to peso conversion

 At the beginning of your trip, converting euros to pesos in your head is slow and confusing.
-XE Currency gives you real-time exchange rates and lets you do quick conversions.
-Especially useful in markets, European street markets, and when you're comparing prices between countries (for example, if the same tour costs 45 EUR in Spain and 38 EUR in Portugal).
+XE Currency gives you the real-time exchange rate and lets you make quick conversions.
+Especially useful in markets, European street markets, and when comparing prices between countries (for example, if the same tour costs 45 EUR in Spain and 38 EUR in Portugal).

-WhatsApp — for free calls from Europe to Mexico
+WhatsApp — for calls from Europe to Mexico for free

 With your eSIM active and data available, WhatsApp calls to Mexico are completely free.
 You don't have to pay long-distance fees or activate any special package.
-You just need WiFi or data — which you already have with your eSIM — and you're good to go.
-Much cheaper than calling by phone number directly.
+You just need WiFi or data — which you already have with your eSIM — and that's it.
+Much cheaper than calling directly by phone number.

-Download the PuraSim app to monitor how many GB you have left, recharge data if necessary, and access Spanish-language support if something goes wrong.
+Download the PuraSim app to monitor how many GB you have left, top up data if necessary, and access Spanish support if something goes wrong.
 You can also see eSIM options for other destinations from there if you extend your trip or decide to jump to another continent.

 Frequently asked questions about eSIM for traveling to Europe from Mexico

-Most iPhones since the XS (2018) and Samsung Galaxy S22 onwards already come with an integrated eSIM.
-Google Pixel 3 and later, and many recent Motorolas, also have it.
-To check, go to Settings → General → About → eSIM availability on iPhone, or Settings → Connections → SIM Card Manager on Android.
+Most iPhones from XS (2018) and Samsung Galaxy S22 onwards already have an integrated eSIM.
+Google Pixel 3 and later, and many recent Motorolas also have it.
+To check, go to Settings → General → About → eSIM availability on iPhone, or Settings → Connections → SIM card manager on Android.

 Can I use my Mexican number while using the eSIM in Europe?